Chimeejs/chimee/README.md

 ### cdn

-> [https://github.com/cdnjs/cdnjs/pull/12157](https://github.com/cdnjs/cdnjs/pull/12157) You can check this pr in cdn.js
+You can get the cdn url on [https://cdnjs.com/libraries/chimee](https://cdnjs.com/libraries/chimee).

 ## Usage